-1. The first paragraph will offer these details about the recommender- designation, department, organization name, city and capacity of association with the applicant and duration/number of years of this association.
+It will offer these details about the recommender- designation, department, organization name, city and capacity of association with the applicant and duration/number of years of this association.
 The recommender should mention the organizational department and designation of the applicant without fail.
 He/she should talk about the responsibilities and roles of the applicant which impressed him/her.

-2. The second paragraph will have the recommender talking about the professional achievements of the applicant.
+It will have the recommender talking about the professional achievements of the applicant.
 For example, an applicant may have helped in lowering process costs, quantifying things, and also helping achieve any particular company goals.
 The recommender should mention any appreciation from clients received by the applicant in this section along with talking about the skills of the applicant for handling teams and how he/she motivated team members towards success or the achievement of business excellence.
 Leadership skills of the applicant are the core focus of this paragraph.

 Read More: Top 10 countries with best education system